Shopify/polaris/src/components/InlineError/README.md

 ### Basic inline error

-Use when the merchant has entered invalid information into multiple fields inside of a form, or needs to be displayed in a non-standard position in the form layout.
+Use when the merchant has entered information that is not valid into multiple fields inside of a form, or needs to be displayed in a non-standard position in the form layout.

 ```jsx
 <InlineError message="Store name is required" fieldID="myFieldID" />